NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --threads 16 --corr-seed-mode 1  --subpixel-mode 3            \
       run_full1/run

-See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.
+See :numref:`nextsteps` for a discussion about various speed-vs-quality choices, and :numref:`mapproj-example` about handling artifacts in steep terrain.

 Next we create a DEM at 1 meter/pixel, which is about the resolution of the input images.
 We use the stereographic projection since this dataset